sbt/sbt/README.md

 java.lang.VerifyError: (class: org/jboss/netty/channel/socket/nio/NioWorkerPool, method: createWorker signature: (Ljava/util/concurrent/Executor;)Lorg/jboss/netty/channel/socket/nio/AbstractNioWorker;) Wrong return type in function
 ```
 Excluding `org.jboss.netty:netty` from the spark dependencies fixes it.

-#### The coursier SBT plugin flow my CI output with messages.
-What can I do?

-Set the `COURSIER_PROGRESS` environment variable to `0`.
-This disables the
-progress bar message, and prints simple `Downloading URL` / `Downloaded URL`
-instead.
-Alternatively, if SBT is launched via the [sbt-extras](https://github.com/paulp/sbt-extras)
-launcher, pass it the `-batch` option, or have its stdin be `/dev/null` with `sbt ... < /dev/null`.

 #### On first launch, the coursier launcher downloads a 1.5+ MB JAR.
 Is it possible to have a standalone launcher, that would not need to download things on first launch?